 How projects are evaluated

-Ako Aotearoa’s impact evaluation framework examines a project’s impact in 4 key areas:
+Ako Aotearoa’s IEF examines a project’s impact in four key dimensions:

 - Reach (generation and dissemination of project outputs).

 - Impact on teaching practice

 - Impact on the project teams themselves

 In each of these dimensions several themes are explored.

 Ako Aotearoa staff visit the project teams and conduct a series of evaluative interviews at six, 12 and 24 months after a project has been completed.
 The four impact dimensions (reach, impact on practice, impact on learners, and impact on project team) are explored in a process that seeks to distinguish between independent evidence and that attributed by practitioners.